atomisthq/docs/docs/user/uhura.md

 * Install the latest version of the [Atomist CLI](../developer/cli.md) with `npm install -g @atomist/cli`.
 * Run `atomist config` to connect to your Atomist workspace with an API Key
 * Set up your own environment to deploy to kubernetes: `minikube start` if you're running Kubernetes locally, or set your context with `kubectl config`.
+You will need admin access to the cluster for the next step - if you don't have it, you'll find out in a minute.

 ### Install Atomist deployment into your cluster